 -

-The European Union (EU) has long been lauded as a champion in public integrity.
-However, corruption in Europe remains a persistent challenge.
-This report presents an evidence-based assessment of corruption trends across EU Member States (EUMS), accession candidates (EUCC), and neighboring countries (EUN), identifying key risks and proposing targeted policy interventions.
-KEY FINDINGS Defining corruption…
+The latest report by Alina Mungiu-Pippidi and Iva Parvanova from the Work Package 9 – Regulatory and Enforcement Gaps in Preventive Anticorruption Policies provides an evidence-based assessment of corruption trends across EU Member States (EUMS), accession candidates (EUCC), and neighboring countries (EUN), identifying key risks and proposing targeted policy interventions.
+KEY FINDINGS Defining corruption as…

 -